cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 The reason we’re embedding it this way, with a reduction step sandwiched between two equivalence, is because the equivalence relation isn’t super well-behaved—there’s plenty of infinite chains of rewrite rules, *e.g.*, imagine swapping $P \parallel Q$ back and forth forever, or duplicating $!
 P$ forever—and we’d prefer not to have any infinite chains of reductions.
 Embedding it this way forces there to be at least one *real* computation step in each reduction step, because the only way to construct a reduction is to start with a computation.

 If you thought the λ-calculus had problems, have I got news for you.
 There’s all the old problems we had with the lambda calculus.
-We’ve got processes that reduce forever without doing anything.
+We’ve got processes that reduce forever without doing anything:

 $$
 \begin{array}{l}